anou/iftheme-docs/plugins/lightbox-plus/readme.txt

  * Lightbox Plus no longer stores stylesheet path in options, it is now pulled from global definitions
  * It should now be easier to use on multiple servers with different paths.
 * Added support for multiple galleries on a single page displaying separate slide shows
-* Updated ColorBox to version 1.3.9
+* Updated Colorbox to version 1.3.9
  * Fixed a bug in IE where iframed YouTube videos were not opening correctly.

 = 2.0.5 =